 Alternatives to Caffeine While on Suboxone

-If looking for a safer alternative to caffeine while on Suboxone, avoid any supplement purported to be “energy boosting” or have similar properties.
-This will essentially have all the same problems as mixing caffeine and Suboxone, except other stimulants are even less well studied than caffeine.
-You should especially avoid potent and controlled stimulants.
+If you are looking for a safer alternative to caffeine while on Suboxone, avoid any supplement purported to be “energy boosting.”
+This will essentially have all the same problems as mixing caffeine and Suboxone, except other stimulants are even less well-studied than caffeine.
+You should especially avoid potent and controlled stimulants unless you are prescribed them by a doctor who knows you are on Suboxone.

 One of the more obvious ways to try and boost your energy while on Suboxone is to regularly get a good night’s sleep.
 Ideally, you will want to sleep at least seven hours a night, with most people benefiting more from eight to nine hours of sleep.